 Matted Coat & Hypothermia

 Brushing your dog in the winter is important to reduce matted fur.
 When your dog’s fur is matted you will see clumps of overlapping, tangled, tight-woven hair in your dog’s coat.
 Typically matting occurs in your dog’s undercoat, which is the hair closest to the skin.
 Matting can prevent the dog from being able to regulate their body temperature.
 If they aren’t able to regulate their body temperature during the cold months your dog could suffer from hypothermia.

 *Consider argan oil to maintain your dogs coat.*

 Dogs that don’t do well in cold temperatures are typically small and have little hair to keep them warm, which makes them more likely to suffer from hypothermia.
-Also, dogs that may have gotten wet in the cold weather are also extremely susceptible to hypothermia because their fur and bodies are not able to regulate body temperature.
+Wet dogs are extremely susceptible to hypothermia because their fur and bodies are not able to regulate body temperature.
 Both hypothermia and frostbite can be treated if taken care of properly.
-If you think your dog could be suffering from hypothermia or frostbite you should get your dog immediate veterinary attention because hypothermia and frostbite can cause long term damage.
+If you think your dog could be suffering from hypothermia or frostbite you should get your dog immediate veterinary attention, hypothermia and frostbite can cause long term damage.

 It’s fairly easy to keep your dog safe through maintenance during the winter months.
 Keep a watchful eye on your furry friend and use common sense.
 Dogs have many similarities to humans when it comes to safety.
 Make sure your dog isn’t outside for extended periods, make sure they stay dry, and groom your dog regularly as you would yourself!

 Kim is the co-owner of DogLoverStore with her husband, John.
 She earned her BS in operations management at the University of Massachusetts Dartmouth.
 She enjoys walking in nature, gardening in the sun, eating sour candy, going on drives, yoga, and reading.